 Workshop: ‘Co-Creating Visual Conversations: Using Imagery to Augment Patient Visits’

 Along with with pediatrician Chethan Sarabu, I co-led a workshop that guided participants through a series of visual exercises intended to help them communicate more effectively at the time of a doctor visit.
-Here is an article we had put out on this topic prior to the workshop.
+Here is an article we had put out on this topic prior to the workshop, and here is an in-depth summary of our findings.

 Be Like Water: Strategies for Infusing Design in Healthcare Organizations